szelongq/tp/docs/UserGuide.md

 Example:
 * `find Betsy` followed by `calculate 2` gets the salary of the 2nd employee in the results of the `find` command.

+### Paying employee : `pay`

+Marks the specified employee as paid.

+Format: `pay INDEX`
+* Simulates the paying of an employee by clearing the salary owed to the employee by setting it back to 0.
+This clears the red
+`NOT PAID` label under the employee's data.
+* The number of hours worked and overtime hours of the employee will be reset to 0 as well.
+* This command is to typically used after the `startPayroll` command, which sets the pay owed to the respective employees.
+    The pay command can then be followed after to clear the pay owed.
+* The index refers to the index number shown in the displayed employee list.
+* The index **must be a positive integer** 1, 2, 3, …​

+Example:
+* `pay 2` marks the 2nd employee in the Employee list as paid clearing the pay owed, number of hours worked and overtime hours of the employee.

+### Viewing employee data: `view`

+View the data of the specified employee at the InfoPanel.

+Format: `view INDEX`
+* Displays the data of the employee at the specified `INDEX`.
+* The index refers to the index number shown in the displayed employee list.
+* The index **must be a positive integer** 1, 2, 3, ...​

+Example:
+* `list` followed by `view 3` displays the information of the 3rd employee in the employee list.
+* `find r/Financial Manager` followed by `view 1` displays the information of the 1st employee in the list of employees that have the Financial Manager role.

 ### Saving the data

 HeRon data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.